 - 8.1 Option 5 To continue using spot purchase and Framework placements, alongside the establishment of a new restorative practice, multi-agency children's home within the city.
 The proposal, whilst not at full business case stage, is for two properties to accommodate up to two Children with Complex Needs each and the additional supporting services and staff required to meet their needs. - 8.2 It is now unusual for residential children's homes nationally and locally to be more than two bedded homes for young people's compatibility of needs to be managed safely with the right staffing ratio.
-The proposal is to explore the development of two residential children's homes that would cater for no more than 2 children each. - 8.3 The new restorative practice children's home would differ from previous internally run services through its statement of purpose to meet the needs of our most complex cases, and the staffing ratios to achieve this - 8.4 The location of the new restorative practice children's home should be conducive to working with highly complex and vulnerable young people.
+The proposal is to explore the development of two residential children's homes that would cater for no more than two children each. - 8.3 Given the reducing demand for residential placements and increase in usage of internal fostering, we would not wish to commit to larger properties that can cater for more than two young people.
+Having two properties that can cater for two young people each, will allow placement teams to better manage risks around voids. - 8.4 We do, however, require properties that can cater for two young people (as opposed to a 1) in order to provide a family environment.
+There will also need to be space for 24 hour onsite support staff.
+Two properties, that can house two young people each, will ensure a focus on an individual child's needs without further influences within their living space.
+There is clear rationale and evidence of successful current delivery practice within Children's homes of this size. - 8.5 The new restorative practice children's home would differ from previous internally run services through its statement of purpose to meet the needs of our most complex cases, and the staffing ratios to achieve this - 8.6 The location of the new restorative practice children's home should be conducive to working with highly complex and vulnerable young people.
 Previous homes were purpose built as an assessment centre and did not have a homely feel.
-As previous homes were located close to the city centre, close to a main road and in an area where there are issues that could place young people at increased risk of gangs and exploitation, this will be avoided with the development of this project with location a key output. - 8.5 The home will provide specialist support to young people who have experienced a significant amount of trauma.
+As previous homes were located close to the city centre, close to a main road and in an area where there are issues that could place young people at increased risk of gangs and exploitation, this will be avoided with the development of this project with location a key output. - 8.7 The home will provide specialist support to young people who have experienced a significant amount of trauma.
 The focus of the home will be on trauma recovery with a view to supporting young people to improve their emotional regulation.
 As such, residential staff will need to be highly skilled and trained in trauma informed interventions.

 Input from colleagues in Health will be crucial in meeting the needs of this vulnerable and complex cohort